buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 It is not the strongest of the species that survives, nor the most intelligent; it is the one most adaptable to change.
 (Leon C. Megginson)

-Earth is a multifaceted world rich in diversity, cultural, natural, and of creatures.
+Earth is a multifaceted world rich in cultural and natural diversity, teeming with creatures.
-It is the creatures that make the planet vital and rich, each one nourishes, contributes, enriches the knowledge of all others.
+It is the creatures that make the planet vital and rich, each one nourishes, contributes to, and enriches the knowledge of all others.

 ## Humans

 Humans, with their desire for discovery, power, glory, and violence, and reproductive capacity, were the dominant race; the entire Earth bowed to their will.
-Until the coming.
+Until their coming.
 And humans became the species to hunt and kill, the dictate received from the first Patrons was clear and absolute, exterminate the humans who had killed the firstborn.

-It is impossible to know how many humans have survived in the world, very approximate calculations count them under 500 million.
+It is impossible to know how many humans have survived in the world, rough estimates place their number at under 500 million.

 **Racial modifiers**: +1 to one ability score of your choice